Showcasing Art History

 As the programme name implies, our evening lecture series Showcasing Art History shares the latest art-historical thinking and The Courtauld’s excellence in research and teaching with the wider public.
 The lectures aim for a lively delivery and are given by members of the Courtauld faculty, by associates and alumni of our college, and by other eminent scholars.

 Each new season of ‘Showcasing Art History’ offers three free-standing terms that may be booked in combination or individually.
-From the spring term of 2022, we shall return to face-to-face teaching in the lecture theatre at our campus in Vernon Square, but we shall also record the lectures and make them available to our online audience, who will be given their own live Zoom discussion sessions.
+In January 2022 we returned to face-to-face teaching in the lecture theatre at our campus in Vernon Square on Tuesday evenings.
+Lectures are recorded live on campus and shared with our online audience, who are given their own Zoom discussion sessions on the Monday following each Tuesday.

-Click on each term below for further information on content and how we deliver the lectures, and to book.
+Find out further information on content and how we deliver the lectures, and how to book below.

 11 January – 15 March 2022